 To identify and promote policies and practices that encourage hospitals and

-makers driving the nations health care quality improvement agenda should consider:
+driving the nations health care quality improvement agenda to focus on:

 - Rationalizing the demands placed on hospitals and physicians, focusing

 on a limited number of QI initiatives that demonstrate the most promise for

 significant improvement and striving for consistency across programs;

 - Creating mechanisms to facilitate hospitals efforts to use data

 to improve patient care quality, such as centralized data repositories; and

 - Establishing financial and other incentives that best support hospital